snarlysodboxer/hambone/README.md

 * Git adapter
     * Consider switching to [plumbing commands](http://schacon.github.io/git/git.html#_low_level_commands_plumbing)
     * Has been crudely converted from in-line to an adapter fulfulling an interface, needs refactored.
+    * Needs updated to check OldInstance and prevent writes from stale reads.
 * etcd adapter
     * Consider creating the ability to write all files to the filesystem and then `git commit` them.
 (For the purpose of manually working with the files in the State Store.)